jackyhuynh/MyCeePlusPlusKB/README.md

   Some popular C++ applications.

 + **Part VI: Machine Language**
-  How Operating System Organize and work
+  How the Operating System organizes and works

 ## Modern C++ Framework